vsce-toolroom/vscode-textmate-languageservice/.github/ISSUE_TEMPLATE/--new-release.md

 ---
-name: "⚡️️ Feature Request"
+name: "🚀 New Release"
-about: "Suggest an idea for this project ✨"
+about: "Publish changes 📦"
-labels: [type-feature]
+labels: [type-release]

 ---